-The overlap of the top 100 global persons found here with the previous study [20] gives 54 and 47 percent for PageRank and 2DRank lists, respectively.
-However, we note that the global list in [20] was obtained from the top 30 persons in each edition while here we use the top 100 persons.
+The overlap of the top 100 global persons found here with the previous study [21] gives 54 and 47 percent for PageRank and 2DRank lists, respectively.
+However, we note that the global list in [21] was obtained from the top 30 persons in each edition while here we use the top 100 persons.

-It is interesting to note that for the top 100 PageRank universities from the English Wikipedia edition the overlap with Shanghai top 100 list of universities is on a even higher level of 75 percent [17].
+It is interesting to note that for the top 100 PageRank universities from the English Wikipedia edition the overlap with Shanghai top 100 list of universities is on a even higher level of 75 percent [18].

-Finally, we note that the ranking of historical figures using the whole PageRank (or 2DRank) list of all Wikipedia articles of a given edition provides a more stable approach compared to the network of biographical articles used in [19].
+Finally, we note that the ranking of historical figures using the whole PageRank (or 2DRank) list of all Wikipedia articles of a given edition provides a more stable approach compared to the network of biographical articles used in [20].
 Indeed, the number of nodes and links in such a biographical network is significantly smaller compared to the whole network of Wikipedia articles and thus the fluctuations become rather large.
-For example, from the biographical network of the Russian edition one finds as the top person Napoleon III (and even not Napoleon I) [19], who has a rather low importance for Russia.
+For example, from the biographical network of the Russian edition one finds as the top person Napoleon III (and even not Napoleon I) [20], who has a rather low importance for Russia.
 In contrast to that the present study gives us the top PageRank historical figure of the Russian edition to be Peter the Great, that has much more historical grounds.
+In a similar way for FR the results of [20] give at the first position Adolf Hitler, that is rather strange for the French culture, while we find a natural result Napoleon.